Brett-Tanner/Journal/2023/Nov_23.md

   - [] Leroy's survey thing
     - Write the logic to decide which kids are shown the surveys
+      - Write tests
+        - create updated factories for
+          - [x] School
+          - [x] Child
+          - [x] Survey
+        - [x] figure out how to write test helpers & require them in the test
+      - [x] false if all criteria blank
+      - [x] false if they have already filled it out
-      - [] And whether they or a sibling has already filled it out
+      - [x] false if a sibling has already filled it out
-    - [] Do some processing on the JSON values to make sure they're the correct type (e.g. first seasonal boolean)
-    - [] Maybe include a stats page
+      - [x] true when random enum values match
+      - [x] true when random string values match
+      - [x] true when SSID values match
+      - [x] true when random boolean values match
+      - [x] true when date values match
+    - [x] Fix checkbox component
+    - [] Fix layout of checkbox results in tables
   - [] Write the refactoring guide and do some small examples so others can work on it
   - [] In recent invoices, kids who registered then unregistered down to 0 are shown
     - see if we can auto-delete that